kenaryn/memoranda/java_memorandum.md

 A static class is NOT instantiated to call its method.
 At least one static method causes the class it belongs to to be static.

+**Class methods (viz. `static`) get NOT the reference to `this` automatically, as opposed to instance methods!
+That is why you can NOT access a non-static field (*i.e.* instance variable/method) in a static context WITHOUT an object reference.**

 ### power
 `Math.pow(<base>, <exponent>)`